A Non-Recursive, Dimension-Independent Schur-Decomposition Algorithm for $N$-Dimensional Sylvester Tensor Equations: Introduction

 is named after the English mathematician James Joseph Sylvester \cite{sylvester1884}.
 This equation, which has been extensively studied (see, e.g., \cite{bhatia1997} and its references), has a unique solution $\X\in\CC^{n_1\times n_2}$, if and only if $\sigma(\A_1) \cap \sigma(-\A_2) = \emptyset$, where $\sigma(\cdot)$ denotes the spectrum of a matrix, i.e., the set of its eigenvalues, or, in other words, if and only if the sum of any eigenvalue of $\A_1$ and any eigenvalue of $\A_2$ is never equal to zero.

 On the other hand, the generalization of \eqref{e:sylvester} to higher dimensions is quite recent.
-Indeed, in \cite{benwen2010}, the authors claimed to have solved the three-dimensional equivalent of \eqref{e:sylvester} for the first time.
+Indeed, in \cite{benwen2010}, the authors claimed to have solved for the first time the three-dimensional equivalent of \eqref{e:sylvester}.
 More precisely, in order to compute the numerical solution of a three-dimensional radiative transfer equation by the discrete ordinates method, they solved the following matrix equation: